 …

 “(d) A student shall be notified in writing of an alleged Minor Offence and the evidence against him/her by the relevant officer.
-He/she shall be invited to admit or deny the offence and be permitted to defend himself/herself in writing and in person to the officer.
+He/she shall be invited to admit or deny the offence and be permitted to defend himself/herself in writing and in person to the officer, and/or submit details of any mitigating factors that he/she wishes to be taken into account.
 The student may be accompanied at any meeting with the officer by a person of his/her own choosing.
-The student should submit his/her written defence, if any, together with the name and status of any person who will accompany him/her to the meeting within a maximum of 5 working days from the notification of the offence.
+The student should submit his/her written defence and/or mitigation, if any, together with the name and status of any person who will accompany him/her to the meeting within a maximum of 5 working days from the notification of the offence.

-(e) Having taken into account the evidence and the defence, if any, the authorised officer shall decide whether the student is guilty of the offence and, if so, the appropriate penalty from those permitted under paragraph 2(iii) hereof.
+(e) Having taken into account the evidence and the defence and/or mitigation, if any, the authorised officer shall decide whether the student is guilty of the offence and, if so, the appropriate penalty from those permitted under paragraph 2(iii) hereof.
 The officer must reach a decision on the case within a maximum of 10 working days from the notification of the offence to the student.”

 …